developer-zebra/developer-zebra-site/src/stagenow/5-0/trustedstaging/index.md

 ## Overview

-**StageNow 4.0 (and higher) supports Trusted Staging**, which can protect devices with MX 9.2 and higher from unauthorized staging.
+**StageNow 4.0 (and later) supports Trusted Staging**, which can protect devices with MX 9.2 and later from unauthorized staging.
 Trusted devices are created from a security certificate.
 Once a certificate is used to create a trusted device, the device can be staged only from barcodes created using the same security certificate.

 > **`IMPORTANT:`** Access to Trusted Staging and Trusted Devices is possible only by Windows users with administrative privileges.

 #### Requirements:

-* StageNow 4.0 (or higher) installed
+* StageNow 4.0 (or later) installed
-* Zebra device(s) with MX 9.2 or higher
+* Zebra device(s) with MX 9.2 or later
 * Self-signed security "Trusted Certificate" (`.pfx` file of exactly 1024 bytes)

 #### Process Snapshot: